Ethically Mindful, Trauma Informed

 Mentorship is designed to offer support over a longer period of time.
 Instead of relying specifically on what you know, or what I know, we are coming together so that I can transfer my knowledge and offer you support as you learn and grow on your own.
 In this aspect, we work better, together.
 The transfer of knowledge is a cornerstone of my work and something that I incorporate within sessions when I can.
 I do not believe in gatekeeping for the sake of holding a perceived level of authority or to boost my positioning.
 Knowledge is a gift that saved me in many ways.
 I want to share what I know in case it might help others on their own journey.

-• One-on-one calls on Google Meet or Messaging sessions through Messenger or WhatsApp
+• One-on-one calls on Google Meet or Messaging sessions through Messenger or Voxer.

 • Providing Peer to Peer Support (P2P over a B2B approach)

-• Providing Education (For Coaches, Advocates, and Direct Service Providers)
+• Providing Education (For Coaches, Advocates, Service Providers, and Organizations)

-• Do the best that I can to help coaches, advocates, and direct service providers develop or evaluate their boundaries, processes, and approaches, so that they are better prepared to work with their clients, can handle the inevitability of dilemmas that they may find challenging and/or unexpected within the context of service provision and delivery routes, and reduce rates of burnout where possible.
+• Do the best that I can to help coaches, advocates, service providers, and organizations develop or evaluate their boundaries, processes, and approaches, so that they are better prepared to work with their clients, can handle the inevitability of dilemmas that they may find challenging and/or unexpected within the context of service provision and delivery routes, and reduce rates of burnout where possible.

 I work with coaches, advocates, and service providers who want to be conscientious, ethically considerate, and apply trauma informed practices in their approach with their clients, audience, and prospective buyers.